flynn/flynn/website/source/docs/development.html.md

 ## Pull request

-Once you have made changes to the Flynn source code and tested your changes, you should open a pull request on Github so we can review your changes and merge them into the Flynn repository.
+Once you have made changes to the Flynn source code and tested your changes, you should open a pull request on GitHub so we can review your changes and merge them into the Flynn repository.

 Please see the [contribution guide](/docs/contributing) for more information.